Yuanhao-JIANG/RL-in-QF/README.md

-# rl
+# RL-in-QF
-Reinforcement learning project
+Reinforcement learning in quantitative finance project, refer to the [report](report/rl_qf_report.pdf) for more details.